Meet Alex Caspero

-In light of events over the past few weeks, I am finding myself pulled more and more towards the season of thanks and gratitude.
-As recent news has reminded us, life is short, and I’m more thankful than ever for things I often take for granted: friends and family, a loving partner and security.
+These days, I am finding myself pulled more and more towards the season of thanks and gratitude.
+As this year has reminded us, life is short, and I’m more thankful than ever for things I often take for granted: friends and family, a loving partner and security.

-We’re heading for Wisconsin early tomorrow morning and I am looking forward to unplugging for a few days to connect with loved ones, eat, drink and be merry.
-For me, Thanksgiving is a gentle reminder to become more present, putting down my phone and laptop, and spending quality time around the dinner table with people I hold most dear.
+I’ve been unplugging more and more these days to connect with loved ones, eat, drink and be merry.
+For me, this season is a gentle reminder to become more present, put down my phone and laptop, and spending quality time around the dinner table with people I hold most dear.
 Food is definitely my love language, it’s how I bond and connect with others and I know this is true for so many of us.
 When we meet a new neighbor, we welcome with food.
 When a baby is born, we celebrate with food.
 When something tragic happens to someone we love, we console with food.
 It’s an offering of care and consideration that can serve as a reinforcement or replacement for words.
 Food forges bonds and community.